 The Graduate School of Management’s Business Office staff is available to assist you with all your administrative business needs.
+We operate under our department head Assistant Dean James T. Kelly.
 This talented group handles personnel/payroll, staff recruitment, purchasing, accounts payable, accounts receivable, travel/entertainment reports, out-of-pocket reimbursements and much more.
 We are located in 2306 Gallagher Hall.

 Purchasing & Contracting services